 North Colonie World Languages Program 6-12

-At the high school, students can continue their foreign language study in French, German, Russian, or Spanish and also enroll in Latin.
-After the completion of a level 3 modern language course or a level 2 Latin course, students take the Checkpoint B examination to earn their Advance Regents Diploma.
+At the high school, students can continue their world language study in French, German, Russian, or Spanish and also enroll in Latin.
+After the completion of a level 3 modern language course or a level 2 Latin course, students take the Checkpoint B examination to earn their Advanced Regents Diploma.

-The North Colonie Foreign Language Department offers a wide variety of extra-curricular opportunities including language clubs, home-stay exchange programs, and trips abroad.
+The North Colonie World Languages Department offers a wide variety of extra-curricular opportunities including language clubs, home-stay exchange programs, and trips abroad.